gaurav2721/notification_service/RunInstructions.md

 - All timestamps are in ISO 8601 format (UTC)
 - User IDs are used as recipients instead of email addresses for better security
 - The service supports three notification types: `email`, `slack`, and `in_app`
+- **Email notifications require a mandatory "from" field with an email address**
+- **Non-email notifications should not include the "from" field**
 - Templates support variable substitution using `{{variable_name}}` syntax
 - Scheduled notifications are processed by the service's internal scheduler
 - All API responses include appropriate HTTP status codes